learning-zone/sql-basics/README.md

 - Entity is referred to the store data about any particular thing.
 - It is the smallest unit inside the table.

-#### What do you understand by relation in relational database model?
+## Q. What do you understand by relation in relational database model?

 Relation in the relational database model is defined as the set of tuples that have the same attributes.
 Tuple represents an object and also the information that the object contains.
 Objects are basically instances